 Trump’s election has seismically shifted the American political landscape.
 Democrats expected to wake up this morning with the White House securely in hand for another four years.
 They had even held out hope of recapturing the Senate and substantially narrowing the gap in the House of Representatives.
 Those hopes were ground to dust last night under the churning wheels of the Trump Train.

 Republicans, too, have been surprised by the outcome.
-The dissension that Trump’s presidency caused within Republican ranks, combined with his tendency to give his opponents plenty of fodder, gave very few Republicans an honest expectation of victory.
+The dissension that Trump’s candidacy caused within Republican ranks, combined with his tendency to give his opponents plenty of fodder, gave very few Republicans an honest expectation of victory.
 Having won not only the White House, but having also retained both houses of Congress, these Republicans now find themselves in the unexpected position of controlling Washington for at least the next two years.

 Buried in the news and analysis of what happened yesterday, and why, are lessons and challenges that confront both liberals and conservatives as they navigate the next four years.